 - Never interrupt.
 Let your direct report finish their thoughts (and actually listen to the rest of their thoughts).

-- Remind yourself before every meeting that a successful meeting is one where your direct report is able to share how they’re feeling.
+Most of all, remind yourself that a successful one-on-one meeting is one where your employee is able to share how they’re feeling.